OpenNebula/docs/source/deployment/vmware_infrastructure_setup/datastore_setup.rst

 Marketplace with vCenter Datastores
 ================================================================================

-The vCenter datastores are compatiblees with the OpenNebula HTTP and S3 marketplaces.
-It's neccesary a generic VM Template.
-More information about OpenNebula marketplaces can be foud :ref:`here <marketplace_overview>`.
+The vCenter datastores are compatible with OpenNebula HTTP and S3 marketplaces.
+It's necessary a generic VM Template.
+More information about OpenNebula marketplaces can be found :ref:`here <marketplace_overview>`.

 Tuning and Extending
 ================================================================================